CopterExpress/clover/docs/en/clever-show/client.md

 ## Client workflow the Raspberry Pi image

 The client is the `clever-show` service in the copter operating system.
 The service runs the [client.py](.../.../drone/client.py) script and starts automatically when the operating system boots.
 If it is necessary to apply the parameters of the updated client configuration, the service can be restarted.
-The `clever-show' service is designed to manage and configure the copter for group flight through the server application.
+The `clever-show` service is designed to manage and configure the copter for group flight through the server application.

 Along with the client, the emergency drone protection service `failsafe` is registered in the operating system.
 This service launches the script [failsafe.py](.../../drone/failsafe.py) and starts automatically when the operating system boots .
 The service can be restarted if it is necessary to apply parameters of the updated client configuration.

-The ''failsafe'' service is designed for automatic landing of the copter in emergency situations:
+The `failsafe` service is designed for automatic landing of the copter in emergency situations:

 * if there are no messages about the drone position from the `/mavros/vision_pose/pose` topic.
 * in case of collision with objects in flight, when the distance between the current point where the copter is and the point where it should be according to the flight task exceeds the threshold value.

-Also `failsafe` provides '`/emergency_land` ROS service, which can be accessed by the client upon command from the server for emergency drone landing.
+Also `failsafe` provides `/emergency_land` ROS service, which can be accessed by the client upon command from the server for emergency drone landing.

-Logs of both services are written to the`/var/log/syslog` file of the drone's on-board computer Raspberry Pi  operating system.
+Logs of both services are written to the `/var/log/syslog` file of the drone's on-board computer Raspberry Pi  operating system.
 The log files of the current session are available for viewing upon execution of the commands `journalctl -u clever-show` for the client and `journalctl -u failsafe` for the service of emergency drone protection in the terminal connected to Raspberry Pi.
 Logs may be useful for analysis of unexpected behavior or emergencies during the flight under control of the client application.

 ## Client configuration